jarondlk/jaronchai-blog/index.markdown

 ## Hi there!
 I am **Jaronchai**

-I do stuff with computer and sometimes I write them [here][blog].
 I am a Junior AI Developer at the Data Science Laboratory of TNIC.
 I am currently studying engineering in Bangkok, Thailand.

+I do stuff with computer and sometimes I write them [here][blog].
+I write other things too,

+Have an awesome day!

 [blog]: blog/

-Have an awesome day!